xemudeveloper/Spigot-Plugins/README.md

-# Spigot_Plugins
+# Spigot Plugins
- Spigot Plugins Made by Xemu
+These plugins are all posted on https://www.spigotmc.org/resources/simplefly-fly-simply.84341/